cstevenson7/Flask-week5_day4/README.md

   Betty 12345 cindy.stevenson1+1@gmail.com

  # *********** Day 4
+#try below if things are weird
+ conda deactivate

 # to remove a user from the database
 look at Week5  day4 screen shots

+ To remove a file from github
+git rm --cached app.db - this semmed to remove the app.db from the

+# FOR Herocu

+create Procfile file
+pip install gunicorn pillow psycopg2

+#  this create a text file of all the versions of you modules
+pip freeze > requirements.txt

+# handy command - this was the mac command
+"/usr/local/bin:$PATH"